rust-lang/rust/src/doc/rustc-dev-guide/src/early-late-bound-params/early-late-bound-implementation-nuances.md

-# Early and Late Bound Parameter Definitions
+# Early and Late Bound Parameter Implementation Nuances

 Understanding this page likely requires a rudimentary understanding of higher ranked trait bounds/`for<'a>`and also what types such as `dyn for<'a> Trait<'a>` and `for<'a> fn(&'a u32)` mean.
 Reading [the nomincon chapter](https://doc.rust-lang.org/nomicon/hrtb.html) on HRTB may be useful for understanding this syntax.
 The meaning of `for<'a> fn(&'a u32)` is incredibly similar to the meaning of `T: for<'a> Trait<'a>`.

-If you are looking for information on the `RegionKind` variants `ReLateBound` and `ReEarlyBound` you should look at the section on [bound vars and params](./bound-vars-and-params.md).
-This section discusses what makes generic parameters on functions and closures late/early bound.
-Not the general concept of bound vars and generic parameters which `RegionKind` has named somewhat confusingly with this topic.

 ## What does it mean for parameters to be early or late bound